Thermodynamics of autonomous optical Bloch equations

-This smaller entropy production is directly related to a more accurate accounting of the non-equilibrium resources present in the field state to include the work exchanges via displacements of the temporal modes.
-As they give rise to coherent fields, they can be used in principle to coherently drive other emitters~\cite{wenniger2023}.
+This smaller entropy production is directly related to a more accurate accounting of the non-equilibrium resources present in the output field state, to include the work exchanges via displacements of the temporal modes.
+As they contain a coherent component, they can be used in principle to coherently drive other emitters~\cite{wenniger2023,potts2025,Gea-PRL25}.
 They are therefore relevant if one attempts to recycle the field after its interaction with the atom.
 When even more knowledge (or control) about the local state of the bath can be assumed, a similar approach was used by some of us to derive an expression of the second law in general autonomous quantum setups, accounting for all non-equilibrium resources \cite{CyrilCamille}.
 Proposing concrete protocols to recycle this energy, however, is beyond the scope of this paper. \\

 The main elements of the comparison between the autonomous and the open approach are provided in Table \ref{tableOBE}.
 It shows that we have fulfilled our initial motivations to provide a thermodynamically consistent, operational and potentially useful framework capturing the dynamics and the thermodynamics of a driven atom coupled to a thermal bath, beyond the classical regime for the drive (the bath).
 To make the comparison more concrete, we devote the next Section to the study of a few physical situations.